NatronGitHub/openfx-arena/Magick/README.md

 Build instructions for Linux, should be similar for BSD, OS X, MinGW.

-Install lcms2, zlib, freetype, fontconfig through your package manager, then build a custom version of ImageMagick:
+Install lcms2, zlib, freetype through your package manager, then build a custom version of ImageMagick:

 ```
 sh magick.sh